kinguinltdhk/Kinguin-eCommerce-API/apidocs/ErrorsCodes.md

 OrderPartiallyDispatched | Not of all products has been dispatched yet.
 Please try send request again.
 Preorder | Problem with buying preorder.
 See `detail` for more info.
 ProductUnavailable | Product has been sold or is not active.
 Maybe try to update product and send request again.

+## Retryable kinds

+- `OrderHold`
+- `OrderNotDispatchedYet`
+- `OrderPartiallyDispatched`

+Retryable kinds should have set additional property `retryable`.

+It means that the order is being processed and the request should be repeated until the correct response from API will be received.
+It may happen that for some reasons the order stuck, so you should define a certain limit of requests and contact our Customer Support to resolve a problem.